Installer Directory

 For the most part and unlike other renewable energy technologies, such as solar PV and wind turbines which use costly inverters, heat pumps do not generally require the replacement of expensive parts during their lifetime.

-The majority of air and ground source heat pump systems come with a 5–10-year warranty on parts and labour as standard, although well maintained systems may last much longer than this (perhaps 20-40 years).
-Many systems will also include free annual services, although this depends on the chosen manufacturer and installer.
-A warranty can often be extended for up to 10 years or longer, providing the system is regularly checked and maintained.
+The majority of air and ground source heat pump systems come with a 5–7-year warranty as standard, with many manufacturers offering 10-year warranties when installed by approved installers and serviced regularly.
+Well-maintained systems may last much longer than this, often 15–25 years or more.
+Some installations may include free annual services, although this depends on the chosen manufacturer and installer.
+A warranty can often be extended, provided the system is regularly checked and maintained in line with manufacturer requirements.

 Find a local installer